nextstrain/ncov-clades-schema/README.md

 ### Updating with new clades

 1. Add new clade to `src/clades.json` structure, in the right place
 2. Run `https://github.com/nextstrain/ncov-clades-schema/blob/master/src/replace_colors.py` with the right parameters (old number of clades and new number of clades).
-Currently `--prev-row` should (probably) be 24.
-If a single clade is added, `--future-row` should be 25: `python src/replace_colors.py --prev-row 24 --future-row 25`
+Currently `--prev-row` should (probably) be 29 (or higher if more than 1 clade added).
+If a single clade is added, `--future-row` should be 25: `python src/replace_colors.py --prev-row 28 --future-row 29`
 3. Set the colors of new clades to the ones suggested by the script (written to stdout)
 4. Adjust the width of the svg as necessary in: `src/components/NextstrainCladesSchema.tsx`
 5. Check results using e.g. `yarn dev` (after dev setup)